birendpatel/lemon/README.md

 This project is licensed under the GNU General Public License v3.0.
 You may find a copy of this license in this project's root directory.

-# Internals

-The Lemon bytecode compiler and virtual machine are written in C with the GNU dialect of the ISO C17 standard.
-Auxiliary programs, such as for unit testing and metaprogramming, are written in Python 3.

 # Todo

-- [ ] Refactor shell handler to include waitpid and robust error handling (EASY)
 - [ ] Add a 60 second language tutorial on this readme (EASY)
 - [ ] Write vector unit tests (MEDIUM)
 - [ ] Write channel unit tests (HARD)